Preparing for Exams

 What to Expect

-Exam 1 will cover up through and including the class material for Friday, January 27 (basic list functions).
+Exam 1 will cover up through and including the class material for Thursday, January 30 (functions that operate on lists).

-Exam 3 will cover programs with memory (set! and set-structure!), testing programs with memory, creating circular data, programs with accumulators, and filter and map.
+Exam 3 will cover programs with memory (set! and set-structure!), testing programs with memory, creating circular data, programs with accumulators, and the built-in abstract functions map, filter, andmap, ormap, foldr, build-list.

 FAQ (Frequently Asked Questions)